In the guide

 If you intend to sell tickets on the street - for example, outside the show for which you are selling tickets - then you need a street-trading licence.
 Contact your local authority for more information.Back to top

 If you fail to comply with the requirements above you could be in breach of the Consumer Protection from Unfair Trading Regulations 2008, which could result in prosecution.
-If found guilty the maximum penalty on conviction is a fine and two years' imprisonment.
+If found guilty the maximum penalty is a fine and two years' imprisonment.

 If you fail to comply with the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 in relation to distance contracts, trading standards services can apply for a court order requiring you to comply.
 If the order is not complied with the maximum penalty is a fine and two years' imprisonment.